bilogic/logitech-unifying-device/readme.md

 - RoganDawes and Marcus Meng https://github.com/RoganDawes/LOGITacker/issues/55
 - Code to perform AES ECB mode, will gladly attribute it if someone knows its origin

+## C-U0007 mitigation effort from firmware `012.010.00032` onwards
+In an effort to prevent keys injection, the receiver's firmware will reject packets that start with a full buffer of 6 keystrokes, so start by sending packets slowly (like a human).
+If you know of how it is done exactly, feel free to PR a write up.

 ## Hardware
 - Logitech ```C-U0007``` dongle
 - ESP8266, NRF24L01+ and a 5v power board for the NRF24L01+ module, connect them as follows: